Contents

 Why is My Rain Bird Rain Sensor Not Working?

 There could be numerous reasons for your Rain Bird sensors not working.
-For instance, if it’s a water weight-based rain sensors, it may not have enough water in the gauge to activate.
-To test the rain sensors, you can try to switch it on manually.
-Alternatively, your rain sensors switch may be set to OFF or BYPASS.
+For instance, if it’s a water-weight-based rain sensor, it may not have enough water in the gauge to activate.
+To test the rain sensors, you can try to switch them on manually.
+Alternatively, your rain sensor switch may be set to OFF or BYPASS.
 Check the main controller and ensure that it isn’t in these positions.
 If you’ve tried to troubleshoot it and it still doesn’t work, maybe you need a bucket rain gauge replacement.
-You need to read your rain sensors manual or contact the manufacturer.
+You need to read your rain sensor manual or contact the manufacturer.

 How To Attach Rain Sensors To Windshield?

-A professional usually attach a windshield rain sensors behind your rearview mirror.
-The rain sensors comes in the form of a pad.
+A professional usually attaches a windshield rain sensor behind your rearview mirror.
+The rain sensors come in the form of a pad.
 In most cases, you’ll need to remove the entire windshield to install the rain sensors.
 This is why you should hire a professional to do it for you.

-How To Install a Rain Sensor for Sprinkler System?
+How To Install a Rain Sensor for a Sprinkler System?

 The rain sensor needs to be in a high place.
 It’s best to put it near or on your roof (but not its peak).
 Additionally, you should refrain from placing it near a tree.
 Alternatively, you can place it on polls or fixtures around your land or garden.
 You must install the rain sensors in an upright position, not slanted or too close to a wall.
 It needs to be able to capture rain or moisture from all directions.
 These are just a few things you should keep in mind.